nsg/nsg.github.io/index.md

 I'm a system administrator that works in the devops-spectrum of the trade.
 I works down at the metal with servers, network and whatever solves my problem.
 I work with the software stack building clusters, container management and crazy contraptions.
 I also do some development as well from time to time.

-Love to thinker with code, over the last years I have mostly been fascinated with LXD, Snapcraft, Docker, High Availability, Clusters, Automation and I'm trying to learn to program the GPU (OpenGL).
+Love to thinker with code, over the last years I have mostly been fascinated with LXD, Snapcraft, Ansible, Docker, High Availability, Clusters, Automation and I'm trying to learn to program the GPU (OpenGL).
 I have been working with everything from tiny tings up to large clusters in data centers.

 # About this account